 Be respectful—once you’ve selected an influencer, be open and respect their content style and approach.
 Influencer marketing shouldn’t be considered an advertisement for your product; it should be a natural endorsement, which works for all parties.

-This story originally appeared in Giftguide.
+This story was originally published by Giftguide.

 Want the latest retail news delivered straight to your inbox?
 Click here to sign up to the retailbiz newsletter.